HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 firstprivate    | firstprivate     | to allocate a copy of the variable `var` on each gang/teams and to initialise it with the value of the local thread|

+Details about OpenACC and OpenMP library routines can be found, respectively, [here] and [here].

 For completness, we provide